kionsoftware/terraform-provider-kion/docs/data-sources/user.md

 Optional:

 - `enabled` (Boolean) Filter by whether the user is enabled.
+- `name` (String) The field name whose values you wish to filter by.
+- `regex` (Boolean) Dictates if the values provided should be treated as regular expressions.
 - `username` (String) The username you wish to filter by.
+- `values` (List of String) The values of the field name you specified.